AlexanderLindholt/TweenPlus/documentation/creation/preallocations.md

 One of the countless optimizations Tween+ does is pre-allocating tween slots.

-Here's all you need to know:
+Here’s all you need to know:

 ```diff
 + The more pre-allocations, the more tweens you can have with quicker start/stop.